Jhonye86/Machine-Learning-Projects/README.md

 This project demonstrates the potential of machine learning in educational analytics.
 Future work can include additional feature engineering and deep learning models to improve prediction accuracy.

 Authors
-John Yepes
+John Yepes &
-Lorena Benavides
+Lorena Benavides.
-[Your Name] & Team